Glossary term

 The Bottom Line

 A balance transfer is the movement of debt from one credit account to another, usually to lower interest cost or simplify repayment.
-It matters because a well-used transfer can reduce borrowing cost, but the benefit depends on fees, timing, and whether the borrower actually pays down the balance.
-The clearest way to think about a balance transfer is as a restructuring move inside revolving debt, not as debt elimination by itself.
+A well-used transfer can reduce the cost of carrying revolving debt, but the benefit depends on fees, timing, and whether the borrower actually follows through on repayment.